 Upload - Data is automatically copied from the device to Azure.
 The device disks are securely erased as per the National Institute of Standards and Technology (NIST) guidelines.

-Throughout this process, you are notified via email on all status changes.
+Throughout this process, you're notified via email on all status changes.

 Data Box Heavy can transfer data based on the region in which service is deployed, country/region to which the device is shipped, and the target Azure storage account where you transfer the data.

 Service availability - For this release, Data Box Heavy is available in the following regions: